 The COVID-19 pandemic has also triggered changes in how people shop, with e-commerce experiencing a surge in demand due to either governments limiting interaction between people to curb the spread of the disease or by people isolating themselves and doing most of their shopping online.

 As convenience is king, the surge of both cashless payment methods and online shopping, as well as the use of smartphones for shopping, has led to the increased adoption of mobile payment methods.
-Apple Pay, Google Pay, PayPal, Venmo, and WeChat Pay prove to be among some of the most popular mobile payment apps.
+Apple Pay, Google Pay, PayPal, Venmo, Zelle, and WeChat Pay prove to be among some of the most popular mobile payment services.
 However, they may come with their own sets of risks, and threat actors like to utilize them in their scams as well.

 Since we’re mainly focusing on mobile payment apps, it stands to reason that one of the greatest risks is losing your smartphone, which houses most of your sensitive information and your payment data if you use payment apps.
 If you haven’t secured it properly, criminals could rack up charges on your cards or use your payment apps to go on a shopping spree.
 Besides ending up with either an empty bank account or overcharging your balance, the incident may damage your credit rating with the bank, which may make taking out a loan or mortgage difficult in the future.